isomerpages/nlb-exhibitions/_talesofthemalayworld/1d-talesofthemalayworld-resources.md

 #### Digitised Malay Manuscripts

 Digitised collections of Malay Manuscripts are available at BookSG.
-To explore these collections, please click on the buttons below.
+To explore these collections, please click on the links below.

 <ul>
     <li style="margin-bottom: 1rem;">